jonwho/lolxin/README.md

 Change up the regions per spec file so that you don't run into rate limiting issues often.

 ## TODO
-- [] Add the remaining DTOs
+- Add the remaining DTOs
-- [] Parse API responses with DTOs
+- Parse API responses with DTOs
-- [] TOURNAMENT/TOURNAMENT-STUB endpoints
+- TOURNAMENT/TOURNAMENT-STUB endpoints
+- VCR record http responses?

 ## Contributing